About One Clip

 • Practice empathy, activism, and lifelong civic responsibility

-Together, we are creating a generation of young philanthropists, changemakers, and leaders who carry forward the lessons of tolerance, compassion, and service, one clip at a time.
+Together, we are creating a generation of young philanthropists, changemakers, and leaders who carry forward the lessons of belonging, compassion, and service, one clip at a time.